STUDYFLOWLLC/docs/docs/getting-started/create-your-account.md

 ![GoogleSignIn](../../static/img/Tutorial/googlesignin.png)

 Don't worry about the weird URL.
 We have already contacted Google about it.
-Your're in the right place!
+You're in the right place!

 ## That's it